-Dig out plants with tougher root systems: Insert a long knife or narrow trowel into the soil outside the root system.
+Dig out plants with tougher root systems: insert a long knife or narrow trowel into the soil outside the root system.
 Gently loosen the soil, work around the roots and then work the plant out gently.
+You may need to also remove corms, bulbs or tubers.

 Plants without seed that will not resprout can be left on-site to rot.
-Otherwise bag weeds, take to the tip and remember to cover your load.
+Otherwise, bag weeds, take to your local waste transfer station and remember to cover your load.